Mets 2B Canó suspended 162 games by MLB after drug test

 In a move that polarized Mets fans, the high-priced Canó and big league saves leader Edwin Díaz were acquired in a deal that sent top outfield prospect Jarred Kelenic and young pitching to the Mariners.

-Canó was set to head into the eighth year of his $240 million, 10-year contract.
+Canó was set to head into the eighth season of his $240 million, 10-year contract.
 He will not be eligible for the playoffs if the Mets make the postseason.

 Canó became a star with the Yankees, then signed a big contract with the Mariners.
 His ban during the 2018 season made him among the most prominent players penalized under baseball’s anti-doping rules.